abergs/ubuntuonwindows/README.md

 ## 7. How to configure proxy settings in apt

+If your network uses a proxy-server, services like apt-get, git, wget, and curl, etc. would not be able to access internet directly.

 To add prox in apt, modify `/etc/apt/apt.conf` and add the following:
 ```
    Acquire::http::Proxy "http://username:password@proxy.server:port";